aroller/autoeyes/demo/README.md

-# Autoculi Demo
+# Auto Eyes Demo
 __LED Light Strip Controlled by Python on Raspberry PI__

-Project Autoculi is about creating common communication protocols for common road scenarios, however, technology works better when demonstrated in the real world.
+Project _Auto Eyes_ is about creating common communication protocols for common road scenarios, however, technology works better when demonstrated in the real world.

-Follow this guide to build your own real world example and see __Autoculi__ work with your own eyes.
+Follow this guide to build your own real world example and see _Auto Eyes_ work with your own eyes.

 ## Purchase